hojjang98/ML-Projects/bass_seeker/README.md

 # 🎸 BASS SEEKER

-> _“Not who you listen to — but what you listen to.”_
+> _“Not who you listen to — but what you hear.”_

-🎧 **Bass Seeker** is a music recommendation system that focuses on the _sound itself_, not just artist names or genres.
+**Bass Seeker** is an audio-based music recommendation system for low-end lovers.
-Specifically, it helps users discover new music with strong, groovy, or prominent **bass sounds**, using audio features from the Spotify API.
+Rather than relying on genre tags or artist similarity, it helps you find tracks with strong, deep, and rich **bass frequency content**.

 ---

-## 🚀 Project Goals
+## 🎯 Project Vision

-- Recommend songs based on **bass-focused audio characteristics** (e.g. low-frequency energy, instrumental richness, etc.)
+- Discover songs with **similar bass-driven sonic characteristics**
-- Go beyond artist/genre bias — recommend songs from **anywhere**, as long as they _sound similar_.
+- Go beyond metadata — recommend based on how a song *sounds*, not who made it
-- Build an **interactive interface** where users input a favorite song and receive similar bass-heavy tracks.
+- Support music discovery for bass lovers, DJs, and producers

 ---

-## 🛠️ Features

-- 🔍 Input a track (via search or URI)
-- 📈 Extract Spotify's `audio_features` like:
+## 🔍 What It Does

+- 🎵 Accepts one or more input tracks from the user
-  - `loudness`, `energy`, `instrumentalness`, `valence`, `danceability`, `acousticness`, etc.
+- 🎧 Extracts detailed **audio features** from Spotify (e.g., `loudness`, `energy`, `acousticness`)
+- 📊 Focuses on **bass-relevant features** — both explicitly (like `low loudness`) and implicitly (e.g., `instrumentalness`, `valence`, `danceability`)
-- 🧠 Compare the track to a curated candidate pool
+- 📌 Matches the input with a curated candidate pool of **bass-heavy songs**
-- 🎯 Recommend top-N tracks based on cosine similarity
-- 🎛️ (Optional) Add filters for mood, tempo, or region
+- 📈 Ranks and recommends based on **cosine similarity** of audio vectors

 ---

-## 🧪 How It Works
+## ⚙️ How It Works

-1. User inputs 1–3 tracks they enjoy
+1. You provide a favorite bass track
-2. The system fetches the audio features using the Spotify Web API
+2. The system fetches its audio fingerprint using the Spotify Web API
-3. Those features are compared against a locally stored pool of bass-rich tracks
-4. The system recommends tracks with similar bass-related characteristics
+3. It compares the track to a local dataset of known bass-forward songs
+4. You get recommendations that **feel similar**, regardless of artist or genre

 ---

-## 💡 Why This?

-Most recommendation systems say:
-> _“You like [X artist]?
-Try another from [X country/genre].”_

-**Bass Seeker says:**
-> _“You like this deep, groovy bass sound?
-Let me find you more that feel like it — regardless of who made it.”_

----

 ## 🧱 Tech Stack

-- Python, Pandas, NumPy
+- Python (Pandas, NumPy)
 - Spotify Web API
 - Scikit-learn (for cosine similarity)
-- (Optional) Streamlit or Gradio for UI
+- (Planned) Streamlit / Gradio for user interface

 ---

+## 💡 Why Bass?

+> Most music recommenders say:
+> _“You liked [X artist]?
+Try another from [X label or country].”_

+**Bass Seeker says:**
+> _“You liked that fat, round, punchy low-end?
+Let me find more just like that — no matter where it comes from.”_

+---

-## 📎 License
+## 📜 License

 MIT License